 How to make EDIFACT ordering even easier

 As the number of outgoing or incoming orders increase, companies try to optimize the exchange of orders.
-In case the number of your orders exceeds the couple of hundreds per month, it’s worth thinking about integrating the flow of orders directly into your business software solution and save your company the time and money associated to human errors, delays to deliver and increase efficiency.
+In case the number of your orders exceeds a couple of hundreds per month, it’s worth thinking about integrating the flow of orders directly into your business software solution and save your company the time and money associated with human errors, delays to deliver, and increase efficiency.

 The process of Order creation can be fully automated; it will not require human intervention.
 To do this first it is necessary to integrate your business system with EDI.